 Which practitioners are eligible to bill Medicare for CCM?

-Physicians (regardless of specialty), advanced practice registered nurses, physician assistants, clinical nurse specialists, and certified nurse midwives (or the provider to which such individual has reassigned his/her billing rights) are eligible to bill Medicare for CCM.
-Other non-physician practitioners and limited-license practitioners (e.g., clinical psychologists, social workers) are not eligible.
+Physicians (regardless of specialty), advanced practice registered nurses, physician assistants, clinical nurse specialists, certified nurse-midwives, or the provider to which such individual has reassigned his/her billing rights are eligible to bill Medicare for CCM.
+Other non-physician practitioners and limited-license practitioners (e.g., clinical psychologists, social workers) and providers not eligible for reimbursement under the Medicare Physician Fee Schedule (e.g., pharmacists) cannot bill for CCM.
 Can more than one practitioner bill for CCM for the same beneficiary for the same calendar month?
 No. CMS will pay only one claim for CCM per beneficiary per calendar month.
 CMS has not stated how competing claims will be resolved, but presumably the practitioner with the most recent valid written consent will receive payment.

-Must a practice be recognized as a patientcentered medical home (PCMH) to provide CCM?
-At one point, CMS proposed PCMH recognition as a condition to provide CCM, but the final regulations do not include this requirement.
-Instead, CMS requires a practice to have five specific capabilities listed in the regulations.
-Each of these capabilities is discussed in detail later.

-That said, the transformation to PCMH should position a practice to successfully provide CCM.
-Also, many commercial payers offer financial incentives for PCMH-recognized practices.

-There are at least four accreditation organizations that have established specific standards and are offering formal recognition for PCMH practices: National Committee on Quality Assurance (NCQA), Accreditation Association for Ambulatory Health Care (AAHC), Joint Commission, and URAC (formerly known as the Utilization Review Accreditation Commission).
+Must a practice be recognized as a patient-centered medical home (PCMH) to provide CCM?
+At one point, CMS proposed PCMH recognition as a condition to provide CCM, but the agency did not finalize that proposal.
+Instead, CMS requires a practice to have five specific capabilities to bill for CCM.
+Each of these capabilities is covered in detail later.
+Are there specific services the billing practitioner must furnish to a beneficiary as a prerequisite to providing CCM for that beneficiary?
+If the billing practitioner has not seen the beneficiary in the last 12 months (or if the beneficiary is a new patient), the practitioner must discuss CCM with the beneficiary as part of a face-to-face visit (e.g., regular office visit, annual wellness visit [AWV], or initial preventive physical exam [IPPE]), prior to billing for CCM for that beneficiary.
+The face-to-face visit is not a component of the CCM service, and thus may be billed separately.
+An initiating visit is not required for the practitioner to begin billing for CCM services as long as he or she: (1) has beneficiary consent, and (2) has seen the patient within the last 12 months.
+Are there services for which the same practitioner cannot bill for the same beneficiary during the same calendar month as CCM?
+The same practitioner cannot bill Medicare for CCM and any of the following four services for the same beneficiary in the same calendar month (with one exception noted below): (1) transitional care management (TCM) (CPT 99495 and 99496), (2) home healthcare supervision (HCPCS G0181), (3) hospice care supervision (HCPCS G0182), and (4) certain end-stage renal disease (ESRD) services (CPT 90951-90970).
+In the case of TCM, that service and CCM may be billed by the same practitioner in the same calendar month for the same beneficiary if the 30-day post-discharge service period for TCM concludes before the end of that calendar month, and at least 20 minutes of CCM services are furnished between that time and the end of that month.